trondev-maker/devtraining/README.md

-# devtraining
+# jenkin integration
-This is for training
+This is for training purpose